 “The future of real estate lies at the intersection of managed logistics and platform technologies that leverage artificial intelligence, data science, and mobile technology… The second phase of real estate tech are companies offering utilities or tools on top of the existing real estate process and industry – think eSignature, CRMs or transaction management platforms.
 Today, we are getting the first glimpses into Real Estate’s future.”

-It’s clear then that digital transformation is already creating fundamental change across every facet of the real estate industry.
-But this change goes beyond democratization, efficiencies and profitability – it is also creating a new era in sustainability, human-centered design and with these the prospect of a better future.
+It’s clear that digitalization is already creating fundamental changes.
+But these changes goes beyond democratization, efficiencies and profitability – it is also creating a new era in sustainability, human-centered design and with these the prospect of a better future.

 Through the power of technology and digitalization, companies are putting sustainability and livability at the heart of their projects, and in doing so are creating a safer, healthier and more fulfilling future for us all.
 Discover the Nomoko Platform now to get a taste of the future of real estate industry!